vitoplantamura/BugChecker/README.md

 **Note**: WDK should be installed in its default location, i.e. X:\WinDDK, where X is the drive where the BugChecker sources are saved.

+A step-by-step guide to building the kernel driver is available [here](https://github.com/vitoplantamura/BugChecker/issues/8#issuecomment-1631970352).

 ### Visual Studio Projects Description

 * **BugChecker**: this is the BugChecker kernel driver, where the entirety of the debugger is implemented.
 The "Release|x86" and "Release|x64" output files are included in the final package.
 During initialization, the driver loads its config file at "\SystemRoot\BugChecker\BugChecker.dat" (all the symbol files are stored in this directory too) and then it tries to locate "KDCOM.dll" in kernel space.
 If found, it tries to call its "KdSetBugCheckerCallbacks" exported function, thus hooking KdSendPacket and KdReceivePacket.